The Best Infrastructure Stocks to Profit From in 2022

 That D+ infrastructure grade isn’t good enough to get into a state school.
 Heck, most community colleges would prefer to pass too.
 But in order to pull those grades up, things will need to happen in stages.
 That $2 trillion isn’t going to be spent in one fell swoop.

 Some of these infrastructure stocks should rise at various intervals – depending on what is prioritized.
-But if the “Build Back Better” plan is realized, all of the companies above should be able to capitalize.
+But all of the companies above should play a part.
 Next, we’ll look at why that is, on a case-by-case basis.

 Martin Marietta Materials